Pur3-MAlice/stardew-memory-game/README.md

 #### *Nav Button*
 * I wanted to add a Navigation button at the top-right of my website so the user could easily get from one page to another.
 This nav button used the traditional three stacked lines which is a colloqiual "menu" icon in websites.
 The icon was taken from fontawesome.
 * The hover feature was employed to do the drop down function and highlight the links the user would be going to once the hover over on the button had been activated.

 ![Nav Button](/docs/screenshots/navbutton.jpg)

 ![Nav Button Hover](/docs/screenshots/navbutton-hover.jpg)
-### **Hero Image**
+### **Background Image**
-* The Hero Image, or Background Image for this website is the loading screen of the actual game itself.
+* The Background Image for this website is the loading screen of the actual game itself.
 Screenshot below.
 All images were taken from the Games Wiki "Stardew Valley Wiki", which states that the content is available under Creative Commons Attribution-NonCommercial-ShareAlike unless otherwise noted.
 [Creative Commons Link](https://creativecommons.org/licenses/by-nc-sa/3.0/).
 Due to the fact this will be a none profitable game and is free to use, all images can be freely copied, redistributed, modified and used.

 ![Background Image](/assets/images/stardew-bg.jpg)
 ### **Footer**
 * For good UX I kept with a traditional website footer of social media links.
 However to break from the footer "bar" i decided to just use the footer to hold the social media links and imply that the footer was see-through.
 This clean look show the background image behind and implies that the game board is the interactive part of the site.
 Hvaing the footer be more subtle lends to an elegant look.
 This is done throughout the website and a key part of the continuity of the website.
 * There is also a copyright - because I liked the addition and becasue the images were taken from the Stardew Valley game which was created by Concerned Ape themselves, so i felt this needed to be made clear that the images are not my own.

 ![Footer image](/docs/screenshots/footer.jpg)
 ## **Page Content Features**
 ### **Home Page content**